 4. Zabbix

 Once again, Zabbix, like most Open-source network monitoring software, can monitor Windows based machines with agents, but will not run on them as a central server.
-Zabbix can be installed on the following OSes:
+Zabbix can be installed on the following operating systems:

 - Linux